When to start feeding your baby solids

 5. Experiment with temperature

-Practise serving foods at different temperatures.
+Practice serving foods at different temperatures.
 But remember, too cold is unenjoyable and too hot is unsafe!
-Both would likely lead to a negative experience for both of you.
+Both would likely lead to a negative experience for both you and your baby.

 6. Get comfortable using a baby spoon

 Dip the tip of a soft slim spoon into the food and offer it to your baby, but don’t force it in.